sz3/turbopump/README.md

 * RAM data store
 * local storage and retrieval of small keys via unix domain sockets
 * immutable writes
-* cross-worker sync -- for "clone" use case
+* cross-peer sync
 	* sync/healing based on merkle
 	* merkle-like summary data structure
 * basic function callbacks on write completion
 * inter-box UDP communication for small packets.
-No reliability, nor congestion control.
+	* No reliability, nor congestion control.
 YMMV.
 * inter-box UDT communication.
-No ability to reuse bound socket for outgoing connection -> :(
+	* No ability to reuse bound socket for outgoing connection -> :(
 	* may cause NAT issues going forward
+* partitioning!
+Mode to distribute keys to only their rightful place, rather than "everywhere".
+	* also supports a simpler "clone" mode, where every peer duplicates the entire data store.
 * basic load/latency testing
 	* concurrent writes
 	* large writes
+	* cross-peer sync

 ### What's planned

-* partitioning!
-DHT! mode to distribute keys to only their rightful place, rather than "everywhere".
-* encryption of socket layer via libsodium
+* encryption of socket layer via libsodium.
+* a "transient" mode, where keys are only kept until they have been successfully propagated to the destination.
 * API for function callbacks on key execution.
 Hook for arbitrary code execution via system()?
+* dynamic membership, with online addition/removal of peers to the cluster.
+* libnice NAT traversal

 ### What about...?
 (TODO)